Honestpuck/xworld2016/xworld2016-bash.md

 WORD="Foobar" ; echo $WORD
 ```
 <div class="notes">
 Here we see how to set a variable and how to use one.
+Notice the
+semi-colon?
+We use a semi-colon to seperate two commands on the same
+line.
 </div>

 ### Pretty Prompt